AubaySpain/testmaker/README.md

 	}
 }
 ```
+**Note** the label "*Canal:desktop_App:google*" in the attribute '*groups*' of the *@Test* is used for label the channel and application to witch belongs the test.
+That is useful to be able of filter the tests to execute via the user parameters '*channel*' and '*application*' respectively.
+If you want that a @Test not to be filtered, you must use a label of type "*Canal:all_App:all*"

+**Tip.** In the text associated to the attribute '*description*' of the *@Step* and *@Validation* annotations you can print any parameter from the method associated throught tye syntax #{nameParameter}.
+Yo also can get a innermost value using #{nameParameter.getX()} or #{nameParameter.getX().getY()}

+**Note.** By default TestMaker gets a Hardcopy of the browser-page associated with a @Step only when a problem happens (tipically a @Validation fails).
+In the example we use the method saveImagePage=SaveWhen.Always to force the capture of the page in all cases, including the Ok one.

 ## Execution
-Execute a "maven clean compile" and then you are ready for execute the automatic test.
+Build the project via a "*maven clean install*" and then you are ready for execute the automatic test.

 ### Execution via Command Line.
-run the main class **CmdLineAccess**.
+Run the class **CmdLineAccess**.
 Yo can use different parameters for configure execution, here I leave several possibilities:

 + Execution TestCase BUS001 in desktop mode against Chrome